Benefits OF DRY ICE blasting

-This process uses dry ice as a cleansing agent: it is carbon dioxide (CO2) in solid form, with certain characteristics that, in terms of benefits, make dry ice cleaning the method of cleanliness better than all others.
+This process uses dry ice as a cleansing agent: it is carbon dioxide (CO2) in solid form, with certain characteristics that, in terms of benefits, make the dry ice blasting method of cleanliness better than all others.
 Find the benefits of dry ice blasting below.

-The dry ice cleaning technique relies on the projection of dry ice pellets onto the surfaces to be cleaned.
+The dry ice blasting technique relies on the projection of dry ice pellets onto the surfaces to be cleaned.

-The projection vector is compressed air (air under industrial pressure or thermal compressor).
-This will be done by using an ATX blaster, equipped with a firing hose, a gun, and a supersonic spray nozzle.
+The projection vector is compressed air, which is either under industrial pressure or from a thermal compressor.
+This will be done by using an ATX blaster, equipped with a blasting hose, a gun, and a supersonic spray nozzle.

-Loaded with kinetic energy, dry ice pellets (or dry ice) impact pollution or contaminant, causing surface pollution to be detached by:
+Loaded with kinetic energy, dry ice pellets (or dry ice) impact pollution or contaminants, causing surface pollution to be detached by:

-- mechanical shock (the pellets are charged with kinetic energy),
+- mechanical shock (the pellets carry kinetic energy),

 - thermal shock (or thermal differential) and…,

-- sublimation, which is the transition of dry ice from solid to gaseous dry ice in a ratio of 1 to 700: dirt is then instantly removed from the support.
+- sublimation, which is the transition of dry ice from solid to gaseous state in a ratio of 1 to 700.
+The dirt is then instantly removed from the surface.

-For more information on the cryogenic cleaning process, click at the bottom of the page on the link: Explanations of dry ice blasting.
+For more information on the dry ice cleaning process, click at the bottom of the page on the link: “Dry ice blasting how does it work ?”

 Let’s compare cleanliness techniques